zero-radiance/zero-radiance.github.io/_source_/content/post/analytic-media.md

 $$ \tag{21} L(\bm{x}, \bm{v}) \approx O(\bm{x}, \bm{y}) \frac{1}{N} \sum\_{i=1}^{N} L\_s(\bm{u}\_i, \bm{v}) + T(\bm{x}, \bm{y}) L\_g(\bm{y}, \bm{v}). $$

 This equation can be seen as a form of [premultiplied alpha blending](https://graphics.pixar.com/library/Compositing/) (where alpha is opacity), which explains why particle cards can be so convincing.
-Additionally, it offers yet another way to parametrize the attenuation coefficient - namely, by opacity at distance (which is similar to [transmittance at distance](https://blog.selfshadow.com/publications/s2015-shading-course/burley/s2015_pbs_disney_bsdf_notes.pdf) used by Disney).
+Additionally, it offers yet another way to parametrize the extinction coefficient - namely, by opacity at distance (which is similar to [transmittance at distance](https://blog.selfshadow.com/publications/s2015-shading-course/burley/s2015_pbs_disney_bsdf_notes.pdf) used by Disney).
 It is the most RGB rendering friendly parametrization that I am aware of.

 In this context, total opacity along the ray serves as the probability of a collision event within the medium, and can be used to make a random choice of the type of the sample (surface or volume):